Floating University Program

 partner organisations

-including Universities, Scientific centers, and Industry have united efforts to train talented youth
+including Universities, Scientific centers, and Industry have united efforts to train talented youth in different years

 • 10